fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

     image: busybox # highlight-line
 ```

 The Busybox container won't have any process running inside so that we could _exec_ in there.
-Because of that, the output of _docker-compose -f docker-compose.dev.yml up_ will also look like this:
+Because of that, the output of _docker-compose up_ will also look like this:

 ```bash
 $ docker-compose up